Book Consultation

 The Standards

 A review engagement gives limited assurance that the statements are free of material misstatement.
 It follows CSRE 2400 and uses analytical procedures and inquiry, which is less work than an audit but more than a compilation.
-Reviews carry more credibility than compilations and cost less than audits.
+Reviews carry more credibility than compilations.
+We do not perform review engagements; we refer them to a Registered public accountant.

 Assurance spectrum showing compilation, review, and audit levels in Canada